chungderson/DietrichGCSDeterrence/README.md

 - **Imperfect Information**: Countries have perceived values and odds that may differ from reality (within 15%)
 - **Asymmetric Attack Costs**:
   - Success: 15% of total value, discounted when attacker is much larger
-  - Failure: 60% of attacker's value (50% cost + 10% defense loss), defender loses only 5%
+  - Failure: 50% of attacker's value (failed cost only), defender loses only 5%
 - **Perceived Costs**: Countries estimate costs with ±15% accuracy (creates decision uncertainty)
 - **Size Advantage**: Bigger countries have much higher actual EV when attacking smaller ones
 - **Smaller Country Protection**: Smaller countries are capped at 2x their value (no total takeover)